-Dimension reduction for feasible nonparametric and semiparametric causal inference has recently been formalized, with most contributions focusing on covariate selection, that is, methods that determine which covariates are confounders that need to be controlled for; see, for example, Gruber and van der Laan (2010); de Luna, Waernbaum and Richardson (2011); Farrell (2015), and Shortreed and Ertefaie (2017).
-Dimension reduction must consider nuisance conditional models, that is, the probability of treatment given the covariates (propensity score), and models for the two potential responses (i.e., responses under two possible levels of a binary treatment) given the covariates (de Luna, Waernbaum and Richardson (2011)).
-Sufficient dimension reduction (Li (1991); Li and Duan (1991); Cook (1998); Xia et al. (2002); Xia (2007); Ma and Zhu (2012)) constitutes an alternative to covariate selection, and has the advantage that, in addition to considering covariates in isolation as confounders, it can accommodate linear combinations of the whole covariate set.
+Dimension reduction for feasible nonparametric and semiparametric causal inference has recently been formalized, with most contributions focusing on covariate selection, that is, methods that determine which covariates are confounders that need to be controlled for; see, for example, Gruber & van der Laan (2010), de Luna et al. (2011), Farrell (2015), and Shortreed & Ertefaie (2017).
+Dimension reduction must consider nuisance conditional models, that is, the probability of treatment given the covariates (propensity score), and models for the two potential responses (i.e., responses under two possible levels of a binary treatment) given the covariates (de Luna et al. 2011).
+Sufficient dimension reduction (Li 1991, Li & Duan 1991, Cook 1998, Xia et al. 2002, Xia 2007, Ma & Zhu 2012) constitutes an alternative to covariate selection, and has the advantage that, in addition to considering covariates in isolation as confounders, it can accommodate linear combinations of the whole covariate set.
 Such methods have recently attracted attention in semiparametric causal inference.
-For example, Liu, Ma and Wang (2018) considered sufficient dimension reduction when estimating the propensity score alone, and Luo, Zhu and Ghosh (2017) considered that when estimating the response models alone.
-In contrast, Ma et al. (2019) considered classical sufficient dimension in all nuisance models.
+For example, Liu et al. (2018) considered sufficient dimension reduction when estimating the propensity score alone, and Luo et al. (2017) considered that when estimating the response models alone.
+In contrast, Ma et al. (2018)considered classical sufficient dimension in all nuisance models.